center>ON THIS PAGE

 The Soft Coated Wheaten Terrier is one of the few single-coated terriers.
 The natural coat has a texture that is soft and silky to the touch.

-Shedding is minimal, but frequent combing with the best fine/coarse comb you can buy, is needed to maintain this luxurious coat and keep it free of tangles and mats.
+Shedding is minimal, but grooming is on the high side.
+Daily Brushing and combing with a slicker bush and the best fine/coarse comb you can buy, is needed to maintain this profuse coat and keep it free of tangles and mats.
+If you need help with mats, take a look at this page for details on the best way to deal with them.

 Pay special attention to the foot pads and armpits, where mats often hide out.

-While generally considered to be a breed of overall sound condition, there are some health issues that may affect this terrier during his lifetime of up to 14 years.
+While generally considered to be a breed of overall sound condition, there are some health issues that may affect the Wheaten terrier during his lifetime of up to 14 years.
 They include:

-• (PLE) Protein-losing enteropathy, related to various gastrointestinal conditions including colitis.
+• (PLE) Protein-losing enteropathy: A condition where proteins are lost from the bloodstream into the gastrointestinal tract, often due to various gastrointestinal conditions including colitis.

-• Renal Dysplasia - this is an inherited kidney disease that can be disclosed through DNA testing.
+• Renal Dysplasia: This is an inherited disease where the kidneys develop abnormally, leading to chronic kidney disease.
+It can be disclosed through DNA testing.

-• Degenerative myelopathy - an inherited disease of the spinal cord that causes progressive muscle wasting in the hindquarter.
-According to UC Davis Veterinary Medicine, genetic testing for the SOD1 (c.118G>A) mutation, can help breeders establish the genetic status of breeding stock.
+• Degenerative myelopathy: An inherited disease of the spinal cord that causes progressive muscle wasting in the hindquarter.
+According to UC Davis Veterinary Medicine, genetic testing for the SOD1 (c.118G>A) mutation, can help breeders learn the genetic status of breeding stock.

 The National Breed Club recommends that the Wheaten is screened for these conditions routinely and that potential buyers of puppies should discuss these issues and what testing has been done in this regard on their breeding stock.